SCALLOPING IS A FAMILY AFFAIR

 Pour about a cup of flour into a one gallon sized plastic bag, sprinkle in salt and pepper.
 I usually add a little homemade Emeril's Essence Creole Seasoning to the flour for a little flavor (I make my own, it is less salty, no preservatives).
 Close the bag and shake to mix up the spices and flour.
 Drop the scallops into the flour, a little at a time and while holding the bag closed with a lot of air in it, shake so they get coated evenly and don't stick together.
 Now get out your garbage can and while holding the strainer over the can pour the scallops into the strainer, a little at a time.
 Shake and tap the the strainer to remove all the excess flour which will fall through the holes of the strainer.
 Place breaded scallops in a dry bowl.
 Have all scallops breaded before you begin frying, they cook up fast.

 Heat about 1/2 inch of canola oil in a large frying pan to medium high (if you only have a small batch only a 1/4 inch oil in needed).
 Test one scallop to be sure the oil is bubbly hot.
 Now add coated scallops carefully into the oil making one layer, do not crowd them or they will take too long to crisp up and end up overcooked.
 Cook in oil a few minutes then turn gently with a wire spatula.
 Scallops should be golden brown.
 Remove to a paper towel coated plate.
 If you have a lot of scallops and will be doing a few batches you can put them in a preheated 275 degree oven to stay warm.
 Serve with homemade tartar sauce (Mayo, relish, S&P, pinch celery salt).
 Enjoy!

 More Scallop Recipes from Florida Seafood

 Need Scalloping Gear?
-We have done the shopping for you - visit One-Stop-Shop for all your scalloping gear.
+We have done the shopping for you - visit our online store.